Alumni Profile: Business grad shares how autism helped shape his career

 Right now, Hernandez Pumarejo is finishing his first book, An Autism Unscripted Life.
 This is his autobiographical work about living – and succeeding – with autism.

 The Foundation for Seminole State College, founded in 1968, is a not-for-profit, 501(c)(3) corporation that enhances the College's programs and services through the development and management of private contributions, public grants and community partnerships.
-For more information, visit www.seminolestate.edu/foundation.About the Seminole State College Alumni Association
+For more information, visit www.seminolestate.edu/foundation or email the Foundation directly at email@example.com.About the Seminole State College Alumni Association

 Seminole State College Alumni Association: The Seminole State College Alumni Association provides benefits and services for alumni as they continue their lifelong connection with Seminole State College of Florida, providing opportunities for them to network with one another, interact with the student body and support the College.
 To learn more, visit the Alumni Association website.About the Office of Disability Support Services